kylestarr/zero-counts-gatsby/content/posts/2020/12/27/video-games-in-2020.md

 So what is the point of theorizing what we might call video games in the alternate reality?
 Today, a "video game" is a video "game", right?
 Well, my friend, in 2020, we may have made contact with the alternate reality.

-With most publications publishing their Game of the Year lists for 2020, more often than not you'll find some of the following games on said lists:
+Publications have published their Game of the Year lists for 2020, and more often than not you'll find some of the following games on their lists:

 - **Hades** — An endless rogue-like game that doubles as a relationship simulator, triples as a home decorating sandbox, and is chock-full of a vast tapestry voice-acting and narrative.
 (It also probably won the GOTY from your choice publication.)
 - **Animal Crossing: New Horizons** — A seasonally updated, endless sandbox experience that allows players all over the world to interact with one another while collecting, building, throwing birthday parties, and hosting talkshows.